jaak-peterson/autoware_mini_practice/practice_2/README.md

    - `frame_id` is `map`
    - `child_frame_id` should be `base_link`
    - timestamp should come from the INSPVA message
-2. Transform consists of translation and rotation that are basically current_pose and orientation
+2. Transform consists of translation and rotation that are basically current_pose's position and orientation
 3. Use `sendTransform()` to publish the transform (TransformStamped message)